How to Write a Marketing Plan & Use a Marketing Plan Template

 6. Budget

-One of the last steps in creating a marketing plan is to figure out your budget.
-Without a clearly defined budget, it can be all too easy to overspend, which can put your business at risk of financial instability.
-It’s imperative that you’re spending wisely when it comes to your marketing strategy so you get the best return on investment.
+One of the last steps in creating a marketing plan is to figure out your marketing budget.
+Without a clearly defined marketing budget, it can be all too easy to overspend, which can put your business at risk of financial instability.
+You must be spending wisely when it comes to your marketing strategy so you get the best return on investment.

 Your budget should include all aspects of your marketing campaign, such as digital ads, social media, events, content, and any other aspects that make up your marketing strategy.